LillySchramm/TwitterStats/README.md

 ## How does it work?

 The twitter-api has an feature called "Sampled Stream".
 That means that you get a small live portion of, if you can trust the documentation, ca. 1% of all tweets pushed to twitter.
 This allows us to get a good overview of the current situation on twitter.
-All Hashtags, Tags and Emoji are relevant bc. everything that we can find, in a sampled stream, multiple in one hour of is probably relevant.
+All Hashtags, Tags and Emoji are relevant bc. everything that we can find, in a sampled stream, multiple in one hour is probably relevant.
 These trends and other stats then replace placeholders on a HTML file that then gets copied to the /www/ of an apache2 server.
 It also saves the top 200 in a list every minute.

 ## Setup